pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 The name of this effect is `log`, and it enables exactly one operation - writing to a log via the `write` function.
 We make this function return a boolean to indicate success or failure.

-Now, let's write a simple program which does some integer arithmetic to demonstrate our new effect:
+Now, let's write a simple program that does some integer arithmetic to demonstrate our new effect:

 ```fs
 fun divide(a: int, b: int)
   a / b